Prologue – July, 2021

 Our hope is that both of the preceding proposals, once formally presented to General Synod, will be adopted by the denomination and that they will meet many of the needs that we have heard expressed.
 Some who had considered leaving the denomination may choose to stay and see the restructuring as an opportunity to breathe new life into an organization they love.
 Others may still leave but find ongoing connection with their former denomination through the new mission agency.
 Still others may decide to forge an entirely new path, to seek God’s call on their lives through other relationships and partnerships.

 Recognizing that some separation is inevitable, we believe the RCA has an opportunity to act in an exemplary way by providing a generous exit path for those churches which decide to leave and by inviting those churches to also act generously.
-While the process currently outlined in the RCA Book of Church Order (BCO) (Chapter 1, Part II, Article 10, Section 3–6 [2019 edition, pp. 40–44]) allows a classis to be generous with a church petitioning for withdrawal from the denomination, it also allows a classis to deny a church’s petition for withdrawal or to be less than generous in granting the withdrawal.
-Given that we are entering a period when there will likely be more petitions being put forth than has been typical, we believe it is the right time to revise this process such that generosity is prescribed rather than simply permitted.
+While the process currently outlined in the RCA Book of Church Order (BCO) (Chapter 1, Part II, Article 10, Sections 3–6 [2019 edition, pp. 40–44]) allows a classis to be generous with a church petitioning for withdrawal from the denomination, it also allows a classis to deny a church’s petition for withdrawal or to be less than generous in granting the withdrawal.
+Given that we are entering a period when there will likely be more petitions being put forth than has been typical, we believe it is the right time to provide more guidance for this process so that generosity is prescribed rather than simply permitted.

 As a denomination, the RCA is standing at a crossroads.
 Having sent our team as scouts to explore different paths, the task before you now is to decide which paths to take.
 Perhaps surprisingly, our advice in the end has been “take all of them.”
 None is without challenge or loss, but all of them also hold opportunities.
 For those who decide to stay in the RCA, there is a path that holds the potential for the renewal and strengthening of a denomination they love.
 For those who choose to go a separate way there is an opportunity to provision them well for their journey, knowing that the work they go to do is for the kingdom we all call home.
 And before moving on from this crossroads, we have the chance to build something new together in the form of a mission agency, as a place for us to work together, and to preserve some of our best work as a celebration of our shared journey.